ryanbillingsley/express-ipfilter/README.md

 This will run `eslint`,`babel`, and `mocha` and output coverage data into `coverage`.
 Any pull request you submit needs to be accompanied by a test.

 ## Changelog

+0.2.3
+* Fixed a bug that sent all logging through instead of just deined requests

+0.2.2
+* Added a customization point for IP detection
+* Fixed a bug with IPv4 over IPv6

 0.2.1
 * Add log level property.